Minneapolis Theft Lawyer

 - Obtaining custody or the title of property or performance of services by defrauding the owner

-- Obtaining property through the use of artifice, trick, or other schemes to defraud
+- Obtaining property through the use of deception, trick, or other schemes to defraud

 - Keeping lost property without making a reasonable attempt to return it to the owner